Luke Raley Player Props: Rays vs. Diamondbacks

 Luke Raley At The Plate

-- Raley has an RBI in 18 of 59 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- Raley has driven home a run in 19 games this season (31.7%), including more than one RBI in 11.7% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 26 of 59 games this year, and more than once 10 times.
+- He has scored in 45.0% of his games this season, with two or more runs scored in 16.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.